Richemont: Former investments

 Richemont acquired British clothing retailer Hackett Limited in 1992.
 On 2 June 2005, Richemont announced its sale to Spanish investment company Torreal S.C.R., S.A.

 In 1998, Richemont bought a controlling stake in Shanghai Tang.
 In July 2017, Richemont announced that it had sold Shanghai Tang to a group of investors headed by Italian entrepreneur Alessandro Bastagli.

 In 2000, the Group sold its minority stake in Vivendi, representing its exit from all previous media interests, which had included NetHold and Canal+.

 Richemont and Mimi So formed a joint venture in 2004, Richemont's first investment in an American brand.
 In 2007, Richemont requested to become the majority partner of the joint venture.
 Mimi So declined and purchased Richemont's stake in the venture.

+Richemont and Polo Ralph Lauren Corporation formed a 50/50 joint venture called The Polo Ralph Lauren Watch and Jewelry Company, S.A.R.L., in March 2007.
+The joint venture lasted until 2018.

 In 2008, Richemont spun off all of its non-luxury goods businesses, principally Richemont's stake in British American Tobacco, into a newly formed, separately traded holding company, Reinet Investments S.C.A.